Updated on 25 October 2023

 the memory lives on

 2024 marks the 80th Anniversary the D-Day Landings and the Battle of Normandy.
 In 2024, Normandy honours the memory of these events and the men and women who came from all over the world to liberate us.

 The international ceremony will take place on Omaha Beach on Thursday 6 June 2024.
 Many heads of state, veterans and officials will commemorate the 80th Anniversary the D-Day Landings and the Battle of Normandy.

 We will remember them

-What follows invites you to reflect upon this terrible page of history by visiting – or re-visiting – the many cemeteries, battlefield sites, and museums relating to D-Day and the Battle of Normandy.
-Freedom is not free; it has a price, and it had to be fought for and defended.
+What follows invites you to reflect upon this terrible page of history by visiting – or re-visiting – the D-Day Landing Beaches, the many cemeteries, battlefield sites, and museums relating to D-Day and the Battle of Normandy.
+Freedom is not free, it has a price, and it had to be fought for and defended.
 We, our children and grandchildren, still enjoy the first fruits of peace, reconciliation and freedom, and here in Normandy we are best placed to make your stay meaningful.